-Form No. Name of Member, Trustee, Governor or Business Interest Nature of Business Nature of Interest Date of Appointment or Acquisition Date of Cessation of Interest
+Form No. Name of Member, Trustee, Governor or Member of Staff Role e.g. Member, Trustee, Governor or Member of Staff Business Interest Nature of Business Nature of Interest Date of Appointment or Acquisition Date of Cessation of Interest

 I certify that I have reviewed all the Members, Trustees, Governors and Members of Staff declaration of Business Interests forms and have recorded all declared beneficial interests reported on the current academic year's forms, where it it is a personal interest or any person closely connected with them who have an interest in businesses or other organisations which may have dealings with the Trust.